Jiahuiqu/D2AGCN-for-Hyperspectral-Change-Detection/README.md

-# D2AGCN
-# Dual-Branch Difference Amplification Graph Convolutional Network for Hyperspectral Image Change Detection
+# D$2$AGCN for Hyperspectral Image Change Detection

-## This example implements the paper [Dual-Branch Difference Amplification Graph Convolutional Network for Hyperspectral Image Change Detection]
+The implementation of the paper " Dual-Branch Difference Amplification Graph Convolutional Network for Hyperspectral Image Change Detection" (IEEE Transactions on Geoscience and Remote Sensing 2022)

 ## Prerequisites